 After the woman receives mifepristone, she should be given the following information before she leaves the clinic:

-For many women the period between taking of the drugs and the follow-up visit is stressful.
+For many women the period between the taking of the drugs and abortion completion is stressful.
 When successful termination of pregnancy is confirmed, there is a great sense of relief .
-However, some new questions may have arisen that need to be addressed, such as feelings related to the products of conception seen by the woman.
-During this visit, questions may be asked to ascertain whether the woman has started using contraception, and to encourage her to do so if she has not already done so.
-Those planning to use hormonal or barrier methods should be provided with adequate supplies and IUD insertion may be done for women who have opted for this method.
-Or, an appointment can be given for a sterilisation (or vasectomy for the woman’s partner).
+Not all women need to return for an in-person follow-up visit, but some women may have new questions that need to be addressed, such as feelings related to the products of conception seen during expulsion.
+For women who do return for a follow-up appointment, questions should also be asked to ascertain whether the woman has started using contraception, and to encourage her to do so if she has not already done so.
+When appropriate, this topic can also be addressed at the initial visit thereby avoiding the need to return solely to discuss contraception.
+Those planning to use hormonal or barrier methods should be provided with adequate supplies and IUD insertion may be done after the abortion is complete for women who have opted for this method.
+Or an appointment can be given for a sterilization (or vasectomy for the woman’s partner).

-For a small proportion of women whose abortion is incomplete or who are experiencing ongoing pregnancy, counselling support may be needed to prepare them for a further intervention.
-Women who opted for medical abortion because they were keen to avoid anaesthesia or an invasive procedure may need particular support if their only option is a surgical intervention.
+For a small proportion of women whose abortion is incomplete or who are experiencing ongoing pregnancy, counseling support may be needed to prepare them for a further intervention.
+Women who opted for medical abortion because they were keen to avoid anesthesia or an invasive procedure may need particular support if their only option is a surgical intervention.

 With a failed medical abortion, some women decide to continue the pregnancy to term.
 It is important to advise them of the risk of birth defects and the possibility of spontaneous miscarriage.
 Future follow-up with ultrasound examination to screen for fetal malformations should be considered.

 The decision to have an abortion can be a difficult one.
-If women feel stigma and shame, they may be less likely to ask questions of the provider or come for a follow-up visit.
-It is important to help them feel empowered by their decision, and the importance of voluntary motherhood.
+If women feel stigma and shame, they may be less likely to ask questions of the provider or to come for a follow-up visit.
+It is important to help them feel empowered by their decision and clear in their mind about the importance of motherhood being voluntary.

 7. Self-administration of misoprostol at home

-For women who will be self-administering misoprostol at home, the following information and counselling should be given:
+For women who will be self-administering misoprostol at home, the following information and counseling should be given: